Male Libido: Maintaining Desire

 Regular heart-pounding exercise is another good way to keep your sex drive humming.
 Both men and women find it easier to get aroused after a good workout, Pfaus says.
 In the long run, regular exercise will help strengthen your lungs and your heart -- two organs important for sex.

 Exercise can be especially helpful for people who don't have the stamina for sex.
-A study of 59 men published in the International Journal of Cardiology in 2005 found that regular aerobic exercise can revitalize the sex lives of some men with heart failure.
+A study of 59 men published in the International Journal of Cardiology found that regular aerobic exercise can revitalize the sex lives of some men with heart failure.
 (If you have heart disease or another serious illness, check with your doctor before starting an exercise program.)

 When a man starts to lose desire, the problem may well be emotional, not physical.
 An unsatisfying job, financial troubles, a death in the family, and other upheavals can definitely steal a man's mojo.
 "Stress is the antithesis of sex," Pfaus says.
 Anything that can help relieve stress, whether it's relaxation exercises or a trip to the gym, can help put a mans mind back on more pleasant subjects.